samiux/samiux.github.io/pwn_ubuntu.md

 # PWN and RE on Ubuntu 22.04 LTS

-Linux Binary Exploitation (PWN) and Reverse Engineering (RE) on Ubuntu 22.04 LTSapt requires to install the following packages (software), they are pwntools, pwndbg, libc-database, gdb and Ghidra.
+Linux Binary Exploitation (PWN) and Reverse Engineering (RE) on Ubuntu 22.04 LTS requires to install the following packages (software), they are pwntools, pwndbg, libc-database, gdb and Ghidra.

 ## pwntools Installation